niroopkris/cse15l-lab-reports/lab1.md

 Working directory: `/home/lecture1`

-The output of the `ls` command with no arguments is every file and directory within our working directory (`/home/lecture1` in this case).
-Basically, it lists all the files/folders within the current working directory.
+The output of the `ls` command with no arguments is a list of every file and directory within our current working directory (`/home/lecture1` in this case), which is why we see `Hello.class`, `Hello.java`, `messages`, and `README`.
 The output is not an error.

 ---
 2: Directory